Matrices, Characters and Descents: Introduction

 Many character formulas involve the descent set of a permutation or of a standard Young tableau.
 We propose here a general setting for such formulas, involving a new family of asymmetric matrices of Walsh-Hadamard type.
 These matrices turn out to have fascinating properties, some of which are studied here using a transformation based on M\"obius inversion.
-These include the evaluation of determinants, entries of transformed matrices and their inverses, and eigenvalues.
+These include the evaluation of numerical attributes such as the determinants of the matrices and the entries of related matrices.
+An explicit combinatorial description of the eigenvalues, conjectured in an earlier version of this paper, has recently been proved by G.\ Alon.

-The inverse matrices lead to formulas expressing the cardinalities of sets of combinatorial objects with prescribed descent sets in terms of character values of the symmetric group.
+The inverse matrices lead to formulas expressing the cardinalities of sets of combinatorial objects with prescribed ``descent sets'' (extending the familiar notion of descent set of a permutation) in terms of character values of the symmetric group.
 Examples of such objects include permutations of fixed length, involutions, standard Young tableaux, and more.
-It also follows that certain statements in permutation statistics have equivalent formulations in character theory.
+It also follows that certain statements about permutation statistics have equivalent formulations in character theory.
 For example, the fundamental equi-distribution Theorem of Foata and Sch\"utzenberger, independently proved by Garsia and Gessel, is equivalent to a theorem of Lusztig and Stanley in invariant theory.

-The organization of this paper is as follows: Section~\ref{section:preliminaries} contains the necessary definitions and background material, ending with a statement of the central motivating question.
-Section~\ref{section:matrices} introduces the main tool -- a family (actually, two ``coupled'' families) of square matrices -- and states some of their properties.
-Section~\ref{section:AM_BM} contains a proof of the invertibility of these matrices, using a transformation corresponding to M\"obius inversion.
-Properties of the transformed matrices are described in Section~\ref{section:matrix_entries}.
-The application to character formulas, involving the concept of fine sets, is described in Section~\ref{section:rep_theory_fine}.